The Alishan Forest Railway - Taiwan

-In 2011, we will be operating a series of guided tours from Taipei to the Alishan Forest Railway where a special chartered train will be available for narrow gauge enthusiasts from all over the world to experience the thrill of geared locomotives working steep, scenic grades!
+In 2016, we plan to run a a series of ‘small group’ guided tours from Taipei down to the Alishan Forest Railway HQ via ‘Bullet Train’ where a special chartered train will be available for narrow gauge enthusiasts from all over the world to experience the thrill of geared locomotives working steep, scenic grades!
 As it will be a special train, there will be plenty of scope for photography as well as foot-plate excursions!
 Watch this space!

 For a detailed discussion of the Railway, we have included David Momphard’s 2005 article....

 A former workhorse for the lumber industry turns exclusively to tourism.